Indonesian military ranks: Changes between 1973–1990

-Changes between 1990–97
+Changes between 1990–1997

-During this period, there are minor changes of rank system in all branch of the armed forces, which are removal of rank of senior warrant officer and new enlisted ranks introduced (Master Corporal and Petty Officer 1st Class and Master Private, Seaman and Senior Airman).
+During this period, there are minor changes of rank system in all branch of the armed forces, which are removal of rank of senior warrant officer and new enlisted ranks introduced (Master Corporal and Petty Officer 3rd Class and Specialist Private, Seaman and Senior Airman).
 Those changes are based on Government Regulation No.6/ 1990.

 Changes between 1997–2010

 Government Regulation No. 32/ 1997 regarding the rank system of armed forces was issued.
-The primary difference with previous regulation are new five-star honorary rank for all branches of the armed forces was introduced and warrant officers rank was re-introduced.
+The primary difference with previous regulation were that five-star honorary rank for all branches of the armed forces was reintroduced (after a brief period in the 1950s) and warrant officers rank was re-introduced.

 In 2000, with the Indonesian National Police having regained its independence from the armed forces, the TNI rank system ceased to be used.

 Current ranks 2010–present

 Five-star honorary rank for all branches of the armed forces are no longer regulated on the latest regulation.

 The ranks and rank insignia used today come from the Armed Forces rank regulations of 1990 and 1997, themselves revisions of the first rank regulations published in 1973 to use the current system.
 All three branches have the same rank titles at the same paygrades, except for the Perwira Tinggi (General Officers, Flag Officers, and Air Officers) and the Tamtama (Lower Rank Enlisted) of the Navy and Air Force.